 Check Availability

 There are only four types approved in this category and they are 10 years old, 20 years old, 30 years old, and over 40 years old.
 These are a blend of many years where the average age of the bottle is at least 10, 20, 30 or 40 years old.
-They are typically produced in a “House style” which varies from producer to producer yet remains relatively the same from year to year.
-It is the Master Blender's responsible for exhaustive work at blending these Tawnies that maintains the reputation of the "brand" and the Port Shipper's "house style."
+They are typically produced in a house style that varies from producer to producer.
+It is the master blender's responsible for exhaustive work at blending these tawnies that maintains the reputation of the brand.
 The consistency of the particular house style is the primary goal of the winemaker and master blender, along with producing a wonderful wine year after year.
-These Tawny Ports often give excellent quality to price ratio, (QPR) allowing the buyer to get an older Port at an affordable price.
-Tawny Port with an Indication of Age is what most Tawny lovers seek out.
-These wines offer a smooth and silky mouth feel, with intense flavours and aromas that vary from nutty, caramel, nutmeg, leathery, and even chocolate.
+These Tawny Ports often give an excellent quality-to-price ratio, allowing the buyer to get an older port at an affordable price.
+Tawny port with an indication of age is what most tawny lovers seek out.
+These wines offer a smooth and silky mouthfeel, with intense flavours and aromas varying from nutty, caramel and nutmeg, to spices, vanilla and chocolate.